 Understanding the A-Rate - If you are a small business customer, you’re likely on the “A” rate which is a flat rate for businesses that use less than 20 kW demand per month.
 KW, or demand is the highest rate of energy use during a 15-minute interval.
 Your maximum annual demand, or kW is used to determine your monthly Customer Charge.
 The Customer Charge is tiered, so the higher your annual maximum demand, the higher your monthly Customer Charge.
-When demand information is not available, SDG&E uses 12,000 monthly kWh instead to determine “A” rate eligibility.
-If your account exceeds 20 kW for 12 consecutive months, the account will be moved to AL-TOU.
 Please contact our Energy Savings Center at 1-800-644-6133 to see what we can do to help you stay under the 20 kW threshold.

 Understanding the Pumping-Agricultural (PA) Rate - If you’re an agricultural business, you’re likely on the “PA” rate - a flat rate for agricultural businesses using up to 300,000 kWh per month.

-Understanding the Time-of-Use (AL-TOU) Rate - If your business is regularly using more than 12,000 kWh per month, you’re likely on the Time of Use “AL-TOU” rate.
+Understanding the Time-of-Use (AL-TOU) Rate - If your business is regularly with more than 20kW of demand a month, you’re likely on the Time of Use “AL-TOU” rate.

 Understanding the Time of Use and Time of Use Plus Rate – If your business is currently on the “A” or “PA” rate and can reduce its electricity use during high demand (on-peak) hours, you can save by taking advantage of low off-peak prices.
 Consider one of the Whenergy Plans. sdge.com/Whenergy